data2health/informatics-playbook/docs/chapters/Example_Markdown.md

 ## Common data models

 Widespread adoption of electronic health records (EHR) and emphasis on the reuse of clinical data through integration of clinical care, claims, environmental, and other data requires a robust approach to data modeling to satisfy the complexity and provide maximum usability for effective research.
 As summarized by Khan et al in the analysis of existing [data models](#data-models) “Data modeling is the process of determining which data elements will be stored and how they will be stored, including their relationships and constraints.
-The structure and definitions of a data model define what data can be stored, how values should be interpreted, and how easily data can be queried.”
-Significant efforts that have been made by the research community to address the issue of standardization and effective data modeling resulted in a few prominent, widely accepted [Common Data Models](#common-data-models) ([CDM](#cdm))—[PCORnet](#pcornet), [OMOP](#omop), [i2b2](#i2b2), which is well described in a work by Jeffrey G. Khan and colleagues about data model harmonization for the “All Of Us” Research Program.
-The section from the publication is shown below to help the audience clarify the landscape of the [Common Data Models](#common-data-models):
+The structure and definitions of a data model define what data can be stored, how values should be interpreted, and how easily data can be queried.”[12](#kix.unntzb98ia8x) Significant efforts that have been made by the research community to address the issue of standardization and effective data modeling resulted in a few prominent, widely accepted [Common Data Models](#common-data-models) ([CDM](#cdm))—[PCORnet](#pcornet), [OMOP](#omop), [i2b2](#i2b2), which is well described in a work by Jeffrey G. Khan and colleagues about data model harmonization for the “All Of Us” Research Program.[13](#kix.k5tcvtbx56g2) The section from the publication is shown below to help the audience clarify the landscape of the [Common Data Models](#common-data-models):

 “PCORnet common data model (PCORnet [CDM](#cdm))
 The [PCORnet](#pcornet)t [Common Data Model](#common-data-model) is supported by all networks in the Patient Centered Outcomes Research Institute, and thus has a wide base of existing support.
 Over 80 institutions have already transformed their data into this model.
 It was derived from the Mini-Sentinel [data model](#data-model), which has increasing uptake in claims data analysis.